DarrenDavy12/Batch-Processing-Pipeline-with-Azure-Data-Factory/README.md

 I ran into an error while testing the connection.
 The error says, I need to enable auto-resolve-integration-runtime on the ADF.
-At the time I could not find the edit tab for the ADF and because I just made this resource, I started over and made a new data factory and this time enabled auto-resolve-integration-runtime in the configuration settings undeer the networking tab.
+At the time I could not find the edit tab for the ADF and because I'd just made this resource, So I started over and made a new data factory and this time enabled auto-resolve-integration-runtime in the configuration settings under the networking tab.

 ![Image](https://github.com/user-attachments/assets/bbd816ba-8956-4fb9-9295-2bbbc88b3fbd)